Transmyocardial Laser Revascularization

 Transmyocardial Laser Revascularization (TMR) is a groundbreaking procedure performed by heart surgeons that can provide relief for patients with severe chest pain from angina who are not good candidates for bypass surgery.
 More than 8.5 million Americans suffer from angina, which occurs when the heart muscle does not receive the oxygen it needs to function properly.
 Angina pain may be felt in the chest, neck, jaw, shoulders or arms, and it can range from mild to disabling.

-Beth Israel Medical Center is one of only a very few hospitals in the New York City area offering transmyocardial laser revascularization, showing our dedication to staying at the forefront of state-of-the-art care for our patients.
+Mount Sinai Beth Israel is one of only a very few hospitals in the New York City area offering transmyocardial laser revascularization, showing our dedication to staying at the forefront of state-of-the-art care for our patients.
 Transmyocardial laser revascularization at Beth Israel is performed as a complement to bypass surgery in patients that have diseased areas of the heart that cannot be bypassed

 When performing transmyocardial laser revascularization with a low-powered Holmium:YAG laser, a qualified Beth Israel cardiac surgeon delivers precise laser energy directly to the target area(s) of the heart muscle that is lacking proper blood flow and oxygen, creating small channels into the heart chamber.